rozek/notes-on-gundb/README.md

 The participants of a graph database are called **peers**.
 At the moment, GunDB provides JavaScript _clients_ for such peers, these may be used by (human-controlled) applications, relays or other automated systems.

-Communication takes place between these peers and do not require any central servers for that purpose (GunDB is a **peer-to-peer** database).
+Data transfer takes place between these peers and do not require any central servers for that purpose (GunDB is a **peer-to-peer** database).
+However, in order to establish such a data transfer, the other peers have to be found first - that's what **relay peers** are good for: **business peers** contact one or multiple relay peers in order to be informed about the location of any required nodes and then communicate with those locations directly.
+This takes load off individual relays and also reduces the probability of database failure by simply moving to another relay should one of them shut down.

 (more to come)